hosseinmoein/Leopard/README.md

    2. The third parameter is a callable.
    3. There is also a variadic list of parameters at the end that must match the callable's parameter list.
    4. `parallel_loop()` returns a `std::vector` of `std::future` corresponding to the above _n_ tasks.
-5. You can call `run_task()`.
+5. There is also `attach()` method.
+It attaches the current thread to the pool so that it may be used for executing submitted tasks.
+It blocks the calling thread until the pool is shutdown or the thread is timed-out.
+This is a handy interface if threads need to be initialized before doing anything.
+And/or they need a clean up before exiting.
+For example, see Windows CoInitializeEx function in COM library
+   1. The first and only parameter is a rvalue reference to the std::thread instance of the calling thread
+   2. To see an example, look at `attach_test()` test in `thrpool_tester.cc` file
+6. There is also `run_task()` method.
 If the pool is not shutdown and there is a pending task in the queue, it runs it on the calling thread synchronously.
 It returns _true_, if a task was executed, otherwise _false_.
 The return value of the task could be obtained from the original _future_ object when it was dispatched. **NOTE**: A _false_ return from `run_task()` does not necessarily mean there were no tasks in thread pool queue.
 It might be that `run_task()` just encountered one of the thread pool internal maintenance tasks which it ignored and returned _false_.
-6. At any point you can add/subtract threads to/from the pool by calling `add_thread(()`.
+7. At any point you can add/subtract threads to/from the pool by calling `add_thread(()`.
-7. At any point you can query the ThreadPool for available or capacity threads, by calling `available_threads()` or `capacity_threads()`.
+8. At any point you can query the ThreadPool for available or capacity threads, by calling `available_threads()` or `capacity_threads()`.
-8. At any point you can query the ThreadPool for number of tasks currently waiting in the queue by calling `pending_tasks()`.
+9. At any point you can query the ThreadPool for number of tasks currently waiting in the queue by calling `pending_tasks()`.
-9. At any point you can call `shutdown()` to signal the ThreadPool to terminate all threads after they are done running routines.
+10. At any point you can call `shutdown()` to signal the ThreadPool to terminate all threads after they are done running routines.
 After shutdown, you cannot dispatch or add threads anymore -- exception will be thrown.
-10. The destructor calls `shutdown()` and waits until all threads are done running routines.
+11. The destructor calls `shutdown()` and waits until all threads are done running routines.

 ```cpp
 static void parallel_loop_test()  {